It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 I won’t get too technical about it, but I did some research and it turns out the combination may prove a little too strong.

 Irradiating Hydrogen Peroxide with strong ultraviolet light causes a reaction known as an Advanced Oxidation Process (AOP).
-An AOP produces hydroxyl radicals which are multiple times more reactive than any other oxidant that can be used in water.
+An AOP produces hydroxyl radicals that are multiple times more reactive than any other oxidant that can be used in water.

 I initially thought of combining a UV sterilizer and an Oxydator to combat saltwater Ich, but after greatly improving my knowledge in chemistry I deemed it unsafe.